-There is no obligation under the Constitution for Directors to hold shares in the Company, although all Directors have share interests as disclosed.
+There is no obligation under the Constitution for Directors to hold shares in the Company, although all Directors have share Corporate Governance Statement - 25 August 2022 Boom Logistics Limited - A.B.N.
+28 095 466 961 interests as disclosed.
 Details of Directors' shareholdings are shown in the Directors' Report on page 27 of the Annual Report.

-Directors and Senior Management of the Company are restricted to buying or selling shares in the Company to the six-week period commencing on the second business day after the announcement of the annual and half-yearly results and the Annual General Meeting in accordance with the Securities Trading Policy.
+Directors and Senior Management of the Company are restricted to buying or selling shares in the Company to the six-week period commencing on the second business day after the annual cement of the annual and half-yearly results and the Annual General Meeting in accordance with the Securities Trading Policy.